Managing Studies

 - Have IRB approval (if required)

-- Plan participant recruitment
+- Plan participant recruitment strategy

 - Choose participant code method